FOGProject/fog-docs/docs/getting_started/deploy_an_image.md

 Type in your FOG username and password.

-After the questions this machine and it\'s inventory, like will be registered in FOG and a deployment task is created for this machine.
+After the questions this machine and it's inventory, like will be registered in FOG and a deployment task is created for this machine.

 Your machine will be rebooted.